-Participation at the Early Career Leadership Workshop organized by California Sea Grant and the Science Program is expected.
-This training will include: planning your research career, national and global trends in science, ethics, data management, proposal writing, communicating science, the science-policy interface, and creating a diverse workforce.
+If offered, participation at the Delta Science Fellowship Orientation/Early Career Leadership Workshop organized by California Sea Grant and the Science Program is expected.
+This training will include: planning your research career, proposal writing, communicating science, the science-policy interface, and more.

 - 7. Technology Transfer/Outreach activities will include regular contact with scientists/managers at the [Community Mentor's Agency Name].
 The Delta Science Fellow will be given an opportunity to become familiar with the university-agency-private sector relationship including applicable confidentiality requirements. - 8.
 Success of the Mentoring Plan will be assessed through a process established at the beginning of the fellowship.
-The Science Program encourages evaluation and monitoring of the Delta Science Fellow's personal progress and their impacts to the science needs.
+The Science Program encourages evaluation and monitoring of the Delta Science Fellow's personal progress and his/her impacts to the science needs.
 Tracking of the progress toward his/her career goals after finishing the postdoctoral program should also be included.